kierxin/The-Coolony-Game/README.md

 ![Mockup Screenshot](https://cdn.discordapp.com/attachments/865227670039560212/875478177819025418/Coolony_Prototype.png "Screenshot of the Figma Mockup")

 ### Technologies, Libraries, APIs
-This project will incorporate JavaScript unit testing, HTML’s drag-and-drop API, and CSS animations/parallax (in the 'how-to' section).
+This project will incorporate JavaScript unit testing (Jasmine), and CSS animations/parallax (in the 'how-to' section).
 The board may have a background graphic (SVG).
 Sass (SCSS) will be used for styling.

-Ideally, I will also enable users to click and drag around the game board (JavaScript event listeners).
+Ideally, I will also enable users to click and drag around the game board (JavaScript event listeners / HTML’s drag-and-drop API), and to drag and drop ants onto resource deposits.

 ### Implementation Timeline
 - **`FRI 8/13`** Landing page, how-to, & game container (HTML div), override ‘onscroll’ event in game container, networking/social media links; Game (grid array)